keithalewis/math/uf.md

 with a trading strategy.
 It also places instruments on equal footing to get a complete picture of risk across **all** asset classes.
-It does not solve any particular problem in finance but it does specify a mathematical notation to rigorously discuss all aspects of instrument trading.
+It does not solve any particular problem in finance but it does specify a mathematical notation to rigorously discuss all aspects of trading instruments using realistic assumptions.

 ## Holding